sd8917/Quizz-App/QUIZ_SUBMISSION_TRACKING.md

 # Quiz Submission Tracking System

 ## Overview
 Users can only submit a quiz **once per channel**.
-Creators and admins can view all submissions for their channels.
+Creators can view all submissions for their channels.
+Admin has access to all the channel.

 ---